• Skip to main content

 This is such a delicious way to eat veggies!
 Riced cauliflower is the base for a packed stir fry with peas, corn, peppers, and onions.
 The seasonings are on point, and I always add a dash of soy sauce for even more flavor.

-6 – Cheese Pizza with Cauliflower Crust
+6 – Organic Rainbow Cauliflower

 And that’s a wrap!
 What are some of your favorite Trader Joe’s products?
 I’d love to hear in the comments.

-• Foods in Season in December
+Foods in Season in December

 Reader Interactions